-The Nederlandse Commissie voor Stralingsdosimetrie (NCS, Netherlands Commission on Radiation Dosimetry) was officially established on September 3 1982 with the aim of promoting the appropriate use of dosimetry of ionising radiation both for research and practical applications.
-The NCS is chaired by a board of scientists, installed upon the suggestion of the supporting societies, including the Nederlandse Vereniging voor Radiotherapie en Oncologie (Netherlands Society for Radiotherapy and Oncology), the Nederlandse Vereniging voor Klinische Fysica (Netherlands Society for Medical Physics), the Nederlandse Vereniging voor Radiobiologie (Netherlands Society for Radiobiology), the Nederlandse Vereniging voor Stralingshygiene (Netherlands Society for Radiological Protection), the Nederlandse Vereniging Medische Beeldvorming en Radiotherapie (Netherlands Society of Medical Imaging and Radiotherapy), and the Ministry of Health, Welfare and Sports.
+The Nederlandse Commissie voor Stralingsdosimetrie (NCS, Netherlands Commission on Radiation Dosimetry) was established on the 3rd of September 1982 with the aim of promoting the appropriate use of dosimetry of ionising radiation both for scientific research and practical applications.
+The NCS is chaired by a board of scientists, installed upon the suggestion of the supporting societies, including the Nederlandse Vereniging voor Radiotherapie en Oncologie (Netherlands Society for Radiotherapy and Oncology), the Nederlandse Vereniging voor Nucleaire Geneeskunde (Netherlands Society for Nuclear Medicine), the Nederlandse Vereniging voor Klinische Fysica (Netherlands Society for Radiobiology), the Nederlandse Vereniging voor Radiobiologie (Netherlands Society for Radiobiology), the Nederlandse Vereniging voor Stralingshygiëne (Netherlands Society for Radiological Protection), the Nederlandse Vereniging Medische Beeldvorming en Radiotherapie (Netherlands Society of Medical Imaging and Radiotherapy) and the Belgische Vereniging voor Ziekenhuisfysici / Société Belge des Physiciens des Hôpitaux (Belgian Hospital Physicists Association).

 To pursue its aims, the NCS accomplishes the following tasks: participation in dosimetry standardisation and promotion of dosimetry intercomparisons, drafting of dosimetry protocols, collection and evaluation of physical data related to dosimetry.
-Furthermore, the commission shall maintain or establish links with national and international organisations concerned with ionising radiation and promulgate information on new developments in the field of radiation dosimetry.
+Furthermore, the commission shall maintain or establish links with national and international organisations concerned with ionizing radiation and promulgate information on new developments in the field of radiation dosimetry.